Style: Folk Metal

 We may be taking the high road while Týr take the low road on the opening track, Gates of Hel, but they're no Scottish band.
 Sadly I missed them in 2018 when they came through Arizona but that also meant that I missed the protestors because Týr are the only other reason, with whale hunting, why anyone here has even heard of the Faroe Islands.

-I'm English so I've heard of the Faroe Islands but I haven't heard as much of their premiere musical export as I should.
+I'm English so I've heard of the Faroe Islands but I haven't heard as much of their premier musical export as I should.
 I have enjoyed what I have heard and this feels accomplished from moment one.
 It's Týr's eighth album and the six years since their prior release is twice as long as they've ever taken before.
 They must have been bursting with material and it shows because a wild energy is obvious here.
 They want back into our ears.

 It's also a long album, running a full seventy minutes, though everyone in the band starts out frantically, as if they want to reach the end tape as soon as is humanly possible.
 For a while, this is a album in the form of a sprint, though it does that through sheer power, catchy vocals and moments for all the band members rather than any attempt to leap into thrash.
 It's as fast as I'm aware the band have gone.